ElrieM/blacksheep/TESTING.md

 1.2 Footer with navigation links

 - Requirements considered
-  - Footer with icons, navigates to Twitter, FaceBook and Pinterest.
+  - Footer with icons, navigates to Twitter, FaceBook and Pinterest and terms and conditions.

 - Tests
   | Step | Expected Result | Devices | Test Result |